Skip to main content

 print(extract_info)

-Behind the scene, the loader generates a SQL query filtering rows with last_modified values greater than the incremental value.
+Behind the scene, the loader generates a SQL query filtering rows with last_modified values greater or equal to the incremental value.
 In the first run, this is the initial value (midnight (00:00:00) January 1, 2024).
 In subsequent runs, it is the latest value of last_modified that dlt stores in state.

 2. Incremental loading with the source sql_database.